-Located in the Black Mountains overlooking the Colorado River Valley Oatman Ghost Town was once a gold rush boomtown.
-The population grew to more than 3,500 but when the gold was gone the miners moved on and Oatman became a ghost town.
-Today the town depends on tourism and makes a nice day trip if you are spending some time at nearby Laughlin Nevada.
+Located in the Black Mountains overlooking the Colorado River Valley, Oatman Ghost Town was once a gold rush boomtown.
+The population grew to more than 3,500, but when the gold was gone, the miners moved on, and Oatman became a ghost town.
+Today the town depends on tourism and makes a nice day trip if you spend some time in nearby Laughlin, Nevada.
 Historic buildings, stores, burros roam the streets, and on weekends you can even see a western shootout on the main street.

 Lake Pleasant Regional Park

 A 100-acre botanical garden, zoo, and museum surrounded by the Saguaro Forest.
-Situated 12 miles west of Tucson the museum features native animals, reptiles, amphibians, and birds.
+Situated 12 miles west of Tucson, the museum features native animals, reptiles, amphibians, and birds.
 There are also several miles of walking paths through the extensive desert gardens.
-While most of the exhibits are outside there is a mineral and fossil collection in the air-conditioned Earth Sciences Center.
-Finally, there is the Warden Aquarium displaying fresh- and saltwater creatures.
+While most of the exhibits are outside, there is a mineral and fossil collection in the air-conditioned Earth Sciences Center.
+Finally, the Warden Aquarium is displaying fresh- and saltwater creatures.
 2021 N Kinney Rd, Tucson, AZ.
 Website.

-Old Tucson Arizona is a movie studio ghost town where hundreds of western films have been made.
+Old Tucson, Arizona, is a movie studio ghost town where hundreds of western films have been made.
 The town was originally constructed in 1939 for the movie Arizona.
-Old Tucson was used exclusively for filming until 1960 when it was opened as an attraction.
-Today it is more of a theme park than studio although it’s occasionally used as a filming location.
+Old Tucson was used exclusively for filming until 1960, when it was opened as an attraction.
+Today it is more of a theme park than a studio, although it’s occasionally used as a filming location.
 Activities include a train, antique car rides, western shootouts, shows, Iron Door Mine tour, stagecoach rides, gold panning.
 Big Jake’s Bar-B-Q serves up a decent plate of barbecue ribs if you work up an appetite wandering around town.
 201 Kinney Rd, Tucson, Arizona.

-The Queen Mine Tour in the historic town of Bisbee Arizona is quite an adventure.
-After putting on a hard hat and vest visitors board a mine train similar to the one at Knott’s Berry Farm and head deep inside a real copper mine.
+The Queen Mine Tour in the historic town of Bisbee, Arizona, is quite an adventure.
+After putting on a hard hat and vest, visitors board a mine train similar to Knott’s Berry Farm and head deep inside a real copper mine.
 The tour guides are former miners and explain what it was like working in the mine and how to operate the tools needed to extract the ore.
-Bisbee is such an interesting town you might want to spend a night in order to explore the area.
+Bisbee is such an interesting town you might want to spend a night exploring the area.

 Salt River Tubing

 The Salt River Canyon is a short day trip from Phoenix.
-Tubing trips run from below Saguaro Lake to exit area is about a six miles downstream.
+Tubing trips run from below Saguaro Lake to the exit area is about six miles downstream.
 There are two options for tubing.
-1. Bring your own tubes and at least two cars.
-Park one car at the entry point one at the exit.
+1. Bring tubes and at least two cars—Park one car at the entry point one at the exit.
 Throw your tubes in the river and have fun.
 2. Rent a tube from Salt River Tubing Company and park your car at the exit point.
-Hop on their bus and ride to the river entrance point, throw your tubes in the river and have fun.
+Hop on their bus, ride to the river entrance point, throw your tubes in the river, and have fun.
 Tubing is best from May through Labor Day.
 Depending on the water level.
 Website.

 Tombstone sits in the middle of what was the largest silver mining district in Arizona.
 In its heyday, the town boasted a population of nearly 15,000 folks and had over 100 saloons.
-As you can imagine it was a wild place.
-Today Tombstone is mainly a tourist attraction with the center of activity happening at the Old Tombstone Western Town.
-There is a mine tour, cowboy shoot outs, stagecoach rides, and lots of gifts shops.
+As you can imagine, it was a wild place.
+Today Tombstone is mainly a tourist attraction with the center of activity at the Old Tombstone Western Town.
+There is a mine tour, cowboy shootouts, stagecoach rides, and lots of gift shops.
 Tombstone is the location of the Boothill Graveyard and the “Gunfight at the OK Corral” Website.

 Kitt Peak National Observatory

 Kitt Peak Observatory features an impressive collection of optical and radio telescopes 7,000 feet above the Southen Arizona Sonoran Desert.
 The final 12-miles to the observatory twists and turns up the Quinlan Mountains offering scenic views that are worth the trip alone.
-Once you arrive there is a visitor center where you can get a docent-led tour of three of the larger telescopes.
+Once you arrive, there is a visitor center where you can get a docent-led tour of three larger telescopes.
 The visitor center also has Interactive exhibits and a gift shop.
-Kitt Peak National Observatory is a 56-mile drive from Tucson AZ.
+Kitt Peak National Observatory is a 56-mile drive from Tucson, AZ.
 Website.

 Saguaro National Park

-Seven Falls is an extremely popular hiking destination made all the more famous by social media.
-The good news is if you don’t like hiking you can travel part of the way via a tram.
+Seven Falls is a top-rated hiking destination made all the more famous by social media.
+The good news is if you don’t like hiking, you can travel part of the way via a tram.
 There are two different tram routes.
 The one to take for the falls is the Bear Canyon tram.
-Its a two-mile ride to the Seven Falls trailhead.
-From there its another 2 1/2 mile hike with several creek crossings before you get to the falls.
-A less strenuous option is taking the 45-minute guided tram tour through adjacent Sabino Canyon. website.
+It’s a two-mile ride to the Seven Falls trailhead.
+From there, it’s another 2 1/2 mile hike with several creek crossings before you get to the falls.
+A less strenuous option is taking the 45-minute guided tram tour through adjacent Sabino Canyon.
+Website.